miiitaka/D3-sample/README.md

-# D3-angular-sample
+# D3-sample
-Samples to display the D3.js in AngularJS.
+Samples to display the D3.js.